Border Terrier

 Border Terrier – your sociable and adaptable companion

 Originally bred as fox hunters, the Border Terrier is instinctively alert and energetic.
 However, they’re keen family dogs and love to be loved.
 Good with children, they’ll fit in well with households containing kids of all ages.
-They usually like being the only four-legged friend in the house, as their hunting instincts don’t always mix well with cats or other small pets.
+They usually like being the only four-legged friend in the house.
+Their hunting instincts don’t always mix well with cats or other small pets.

 Buying or rehoming a Border Terrier